ionspin/kotlin-multiplatform-libsodium/README.md

 - Needs android sdk
 - Git needs long file path enabled
 - msys2 needs to be installed and `pacman update` executed

+# Audits

+A personal audit of version 0.9.2 was done by Renee Vandervelde (@ReneeVandervelde), you can find it here https://reneevandervelde.com/publications/expect-fun/audit-ionspin-kmp-libsodium.html

+Thanks Renee!